 This research was funded by the Robert Wood Johnson Foundation (Grant #64676).
 Glen Mays also was supported through a Clinical and Translational Science Award from the National Institutes of Health (Award 1UL1RR029884).

 Mays, Glen P. and Hogg, Rachel A., "Expanding Delivery System Research in Public Health Settings: Lessons From Practice-Based Research Networks" (2012).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 11.